OAGi/Score/docs/user_guide/index.rst

 To create a brand-new Agency ID List without base.

-1. Open the “Agency ID List” page by selecting “View/Edit Agency ID List” under the “Core Component” menu on the top of Score pages.
+1. Open the "Agency ID List" page by selecting "View/Edit Agency ID List" under the "Core Component" menu on the top of Score pages.

 2. Ensure that the desired published release is selected in the *Branch* filter.

-3. Click the “New Agency ID List” button at the top-right of the page.
+3. Click the "New Agency ID List" button at the top-right of the page.

 4. `Detail of the Agency ID List can be updated including add/change Agency ID List